Ambala: Ambala Army Base

-Ambala Army Cantonment was established in 1843 after the British were forced to leave its Karnal Cantonment following the malaria epidemic of 1841–42, as there were not any known effective means to control malaria epidemics in those days.
+Ambala Army Cantonment was established in 1843 after the British were forced to leave its Karnal Cantonment following the malaria epidemic of 1841–42, as there were no known effective means to control malaria epidemics in those days.
 The cantonment houses the '2 Corps', one of the three Strike Corps of the Indian Army.

 Ambala Air Force Base

 Ambala Air Force Base is one of the oldest and largest airbases that were inherited from the British by the Indian Air Force.
 It was from this airbase that Spitfires and Harvards flown by Instructors of the Advanced Flying Training School took part in the Indo-Pakistani War of 1947–1948.
 Subsequently, Ambala was the front line airfield for many years.
 This base was home to various aircraft that were inducted into the Indian Air Force like Harvards, Vampires, Ouragans, Hunters, Liberators, Spitfire, Canberra, and MiG-21.
 The airbase was briefly attacked in 1965 by B-57 bombers of the Pakistan Air Force.
 Today, the Airbase houses the '7 Wing', with 2 squadrons of Jaguars and 1 squadron of Dassault Rafale.